LFUnion/PythonCluster/README.md

 **WARNING:**
 It's not recommended to open port 10008 in your firewall or router.
-There are many security leaks in the cluster server, which uses port 10008.
+There are many security leaks in the cluster server, which uses this port.